ninadhulle/blog/apache-httpd-security.md

 SSLCompression      off
 SSLSessionTickets   off
  ```
-Below are certificate settings.
+Below are certificate settings for https.
 We use [CRT](https://en.wikipedia.org/wiki/X.509#Certificate_filename_extensions) format for our certificates.
 We have Global Root certificate of our CA in root-ca.crt and rest of chain including server, intermediate certificate  is kept in app.crt file.
-The private key is saved in app.key file and we use recommended RSA private key strength 2048.
+The private key is saved in app.key file and we use recommended RSA private key strength of 2048.
  ```
  SSLCACertificateFile /app-directory/tlscerts/root-ca.crt
  SSLCertificateFile /app-directory/tlscerts/app.crt